 While it was once rare or even unheard of, elder divorce does occur from time to time.
 It is not unusual for me to take on difficult or challenging cases such as that of an 80-year-old retired teacher who was divorcing from her husband after several decades of marriage.
 Young or old, payor or receiver, any spouse involved in a marital separation or divorce is encouraged to contact an lawyer early on in the process to ensure a favorable outcome in terms of spousal support.Call Today for a Consultation with an Experienced Spousal Support Lawyer

-Contact me, family law attorney Jonathan D. Katz, to schedule a free consultation regarding any spousal maintenance needs, agreements or orders.
+Contact us calling (845) 328-2159 or toll-free (866) 843-6388 or fill out the online contact form to schedule a consultation regarding any spousal maintenance needs, agreements or orders.
 If you are (or should be) the recipient of spousal support, learn how to protect your right to be properly provided for either the short term or long term, depending on your circumstances.
 If you are (or may be) the paying spouse or ex-spouse (husband or wife), learn how to prevent being forced to pay more, or longer, than what is customary and reasonable.